heetikagada/AutoML-Analysis/README.md

 - Data Ingestion and Preparation: Manipulation of data is performed before it is ready for ingestion by the algorithms.
 - Feature Engineering Automation: Estimation of the ability of the system to explore all available features and discover and evaluate features is done.
 - Machine Learning Algorithm: Decision to decide which ML parameters are to be selected by GridSearchCV is performed.
 - Evaluation: The algorithm is evaluated on test data and we recorded the performance.

+### Google AutoML Tables

+Cloud AutoML is a suite of machine learning products that enables professionals with limited or no machine learning expertise to train high-quality models specific to their business needs.
+AutoML Tables is a supervised learning service.
+It uses structured data to train ML models for any data that the user gives.
+We select one column as the target dataset in AutoML.
+This column can be changed to create any number of models with the analyzed training data.
+We can also customize the training data by changing different hyperparameters like training/testing data split, node training hours and optimization parameters (AUC ROC, AUC PR etc. )

+We implemented AutoML on the 3 datasets mentioned above.
+In Fig. 3,  we can see the results obtained from the Spambase Dataset.
+We can also check what parameters were used for the best performing model by viewing ‘Google Logging’ and record these parameters.

+### Auto sklearn

+### TPOT

+### H2O